Dhillon Freight Carrier Limited to Launch INR 10.08 Crore IPO on BSE SME - www.lokmattimes.com

 Dhillon Freight Carrier Limited to Launch INR 10.08 Crore IPO on BSE SME

-PNN Kolkata (West Bengal) [India], September 26: Dhillon Freight Carrier Limited (DFCL), an emerging logistics solutions provider with over ...
+Kolkata (West Bengal) [India], September 26: Dhillon Freight Carrier Limited (DFCL), an emerging logistics solutions provider with over a decade ...

 Kolkata (West Bengal) [India], September 26: Dhillon Freight Carrier Limited (DFCL), an emerging logistics solutions provider with over a decade of experience in road transportation, has announced its maiden initial public offering (IPO) to raise ₹10.08 crore.
 The IPO will open for subscription on September 29, 2025, and close on October 1, 2025.
 The equity shares are proposed to be listed on the BSE SME platform.